Gordy

-Gordy is a 1994 American family comedy-drama film directed by Mark Lewis, about a livestock piglet named Gordy who searches for his missing family (who are taken away to a slaughterhouse in Omaha, Nebraska).
+Gordy is a 1994 American family comedy drama film directed by Mark Lewis, about a livestock piglet named Gordy who searches for his missing family (who are taken away to a slaughterhouse in Omaha, Nebraska).
 He experiences the lives of others who are part of the film's side plots, including traveling country music singers Luke McAllister and his daughter, Jinnie Sue; and lonely boy Hanky Royce whose mother, Jessica, is engaged to a sinister businessman named Gilbert Sipes.
 Gordy changes lives for the people he encounters due to their ability to understand him.
-The film was distributed by Miramax Films under their Miramax Family Films imprint.
+The film was distributed by Miramax Family Films.

 The film features the song "Pig Power in the House" by Tag Team.
 A music video was produced for the song, featuring clips from the film.

 Plot

 A piglet named Gordy lives on Meadow Brook Farm near Hope, Arkansas.
 However, after the farmer goes bankrupt, he is forced to sell everything, starting with Gordy's family.
 Gordy tries to stop his father from leaving by following the truck taking him, but he tells Gordy to go home and look after the family.
 Returning to the farm, Gordy finds that his mother and siblings were taken in another truck while he pursued his father.
 Determined to locate his family and return to the farm, Gordy sets out to find them.
 He soon ends up in the care of Jinnie Sue McAllister, a young country singer who lives in a camper van with her father, Luke, and their "manager", Cousin Jake.

 They travel to a dinner party, where Luke performs for the governor of Arkansas.
 Also attending are rich businessman Henry Royce, his daughter Jessica, her scheming fiancé Gilbert Sipes, and her lonely young son Hanky.
 Hanky wanders off and meets Gordy and Jinnie Sue.
 Hanky falls into the swimming pool but cannot swim.
 Just as Jinnie Sue rushes off to get help, Gordy dives into the pool with an inflatable tube and saves Hanky.
 Due to Gordy's bravery, he is given to Hanky as a pet and becomes famous.

 Henry and Gilbert have conflicting opinions on who the new mascot of the Royce Company should be: Gordy or Jessica.
 Gordy wins, due to a switched camera lens used on Jessica's promotion.
 Gilbert is determined to remove Gordy and take control of the company.
 He sends his henchmen, Dietz and Krugman, to kidnap Gordy, but Gordy and Hanky escape by boarding a school bus, which Dietz and Krugman pursue.
 Gordy and Hanky escape onto a feeding truck and unexpectedly meet up with the McAllisters, who learn from the radio that Hanky has apparently run away.
 Another bulletin follows, revealing Henry has died of a heart attack.
 The McAllisters return Hanky and Gordy to the Royce building in St. Louis, Missouri, where an attorney reveals that Henry has left his company to Gordy and Hanky.